 I was going to say maybe the gun was the problem, but they keep it in….Poorly edited, I might add.

-The video game screen is consistently edited for this entire scene by having a red filter on the footage and I have no clue why.
+The video game screen is consistently edited for this entire scene by having a red filter on different CGI footage and I have no clue why.

 Also, I’m pretty sure that they cut out a lot of shots of her score going up.

 In the original, Ami says that she has cram school every day.
-(Or that she goes everyday) Usagi asks why and she says that studying is her only talent.
-In the dub, Amy says that she takes a special computer course twice a week for three hours each…not sure why we needed to know the length of the classes, but whatever.
+Usagi asks why, and she says that studying is her only talent.
+In the dub, Amy says that she takes a special computer course twice a week for three hours each.

 An outside shot of the cram school is cut out because it has a big sign that says Crystal Seminar.